syncfusion/ej2-vue-docs/src/maps/maps/getting-started.md

 {% endtab %}

+> Note: Refer the data values for [`world_map`](https://www.syncfusion.com/downloads/support/directtrac/321036/ze/world_map1633413751.zip) here.

 ## Apply Color Mapping

 The Color Mapping feature supports customization of shape colors based on the underlying value of shape received from bounded data.
 Specify the field name from which the values have to be compared for the shapes in [`colorValuePath`] property in [`shapeSettings`].

-Specify color and value in [`colorMapping`] property.
+Specify color and value in [`colorValuePath`](../api/maps/shapeSettingsModel/#colorvaluepath) property.
 Here '#D84444' is specified for 'Permanent' and '#316DB5' is specified for 'Non-Permanent'.

 {% tab template= "maps/getting-started", isDefaultActive=true %}